abilandz/PH8124/Lecture_2/Lecture_2.md

 ```bash
 touch file 1.log
 ```
 would literally create two empty files, the first one named ```file```, and the second one named ```1.log``` .
-If you apply **touch** command on an already existing file, only the time-stamp of that file will be updated to the current time, its content remains exactly the same.
+If you apply **touch** command on an already existing file, only the timestamp of that file will be updated to the current time, its content remains exactly the same.

 In order to see or to list all files and subdirectories in the current working directory, use **ls** command, i.e.